d12frosted/elpa-mirror/gnu/llm-readme.txt

   single value will not enter into the ticket system, but rather be prefilled before any tickets are used.

+  Values supplied in either the list or generators can be the values themselves, or conses.
+If a cons, the variable to fill is the `car' of the cons, and the `cdr' is the place to fill the new value, `front' or `back'.
+The `front' is the default: new values will be appended to the end.  `back' will add new values to the start of the filled text for the variable instead.

   So, to illustrate with this example, here's how the prompt will be
   filled: